Chemical reaction network theory: Number of steady states

 These results relate to whether a chemical reaction network can produce significantly different behaviour depending on the initial concentrations of its constituent reactants.
 This has applications in e.g. modelling biological switches—a high concentration of a key chemical at steady state could represent a biological process being "switched on" whereas a low concentration would represent being "switched off".

-For example, the catalytic trigger is the simplest catalytic reaction without autocatalysis that allows multiplicity of steady states (1976):V.I.
-Bykov, V.I.
-Elokhin, G.S.
-Yablonskii, "The simplest catalytic mechanism permitting several steady states of the surface", React.
-Kinet.
-Catal.
-Lett.
-4 (2) (1976), 191–198.
+For example, the catalytic trigger is the simplest catalytic reaction without autocatalysis that allows multiplicity of steady states (1976):

 This is the classical adsorption mechanism of catalytic oxidation.

 Here, A2, B and AB are gases (for example, O2, CO and CO2), Z is the "adsorption place" on the surface of the solid catalyst (for example, Pt), AZ and BZ are the intermediates on the surface (adatoms, adsorbed molecules or radicals).

 This system may have two stable steady states of the surface for the same concentrations of the gaseous components.